 Gretchen lives in Puyallup, Washington with her husband, dog, two cats, and the variety of ducks, geese, birds, squirrels, and other critters that call their back yard pond home.
 She and her husband love to spend time with friends and family and travel both near and far.
 If not at home spending time with friends, they are often on the road or at sea looking for adventure and local cuisine.
 Interests and hobbies include reading, sailing, theater and dance, cooking and gardening.
 Gretchen is also actively involved in her church where she serves as the Faith Formation Chairperson.
 She is an alumni of Up With People and Metropolitan Ballet of Tacoma and continues to stay actively engaged and involved in both organizations.

-Financial: Speaker for Think Social Publishing, Inc. and receives speaking fees and royalty payments.
+Financial: Speaker for Think Social Publishing, Inc., and receives speaking fees.

 Non-financial: No relevant non-financial relationships exist.